 There are aspects where all 3 subtypes within the type will share and then there are aspects where they won’t at all.
 The subtype is the fusing/alchemization of your Enneagram type and your Subtype.
 You will then discover a deeper nuanced version of your type.

 Highly self-controlled, structured and organized and good at anticipating risks and problems.
 Has a strong inner-critic and carries the weight of responsibility on their shoulders A worry-wart, anxious that everything is done to their satisfaction as long as it is done correctly.

-Can be confused with a 6 or self-preservation 5.
+Can be confused with a 6.

 Intense especially to individuals who are important to them or society in general.
 They have an idealistic view of how people should be and feel entitled to reform others.
 They have the ‘right’ answers to living life and can express anger and frustration when there is resistance

-Can be confused with 1-1 subtype 8.
+Can be confused with an 8.